Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-microsoft-forms.rst

 If this is your first Flow with Microsoft Forms, on this step, sign in to your Microsoft Forms Account from MS Flow to use your forms inside Flows.

-Then, you'll need to pick the form you want to track in the dropdown.
+Then, you'll need to pick the form you want to track from the dropdown.

 .. image:: ../../../_static/img/flow/how-tos/MSform-trigger.png
     :alt: Microsoft Form trigger